sagemath/sagewiki_to_gh-2022-10-10/Python3-Switch.md

 == Compiling with Python 2 ==

-After version 9.0, you can still build and use !SageMath with '''Python2''', as follows.
+After version 9.0, you can still build and use !SageMath with '''Python 2''', as follows.
 {{{
 make configure
 ./configure --with-python=2